A T-shirt can be the most fun and relaxed part of your wardrobe. A T-shirt also can make a statement, promote an event or be given as a present.

 Step 3.
 Choose your photo or design.

-If you are not using your own photo or design you made yourself, be sure that you select a public-domain image, which is free, or you can purchase a stock photo or design.
+If you are not using your own photo or design, make sure you select a public domain image, which is free, or you can purchase a stock photo or design.

 Step 4.
 Set up the document.

 Open Photoshop and, depending on the size you want your design to be, make the appropriate selections.

 Go to File>Place.
 When the window appears, find the photo or design file on your computer and click place.
 The image will then appear.
 Click on the move tool at the top of the left toolbar.
 A window will ask if you want to place the image.
 Click place.

 Double-click the image layer on the layer palette to pull up the Layer Style menu.
 Here you can add shadows, glows, gradients or borders (stroke).

 TIP: You can also select image and adjustments to play with the color of the photo.

 Step 7.
 Insert your text.

 Add any message or writing you would like on the shirt by selecting the text tool on the left toolbar and clicking anywhere on the canvas.